Chia-Network/actions/workflows/docker/readme.md

 # Docker Build

 Reusable workflow for building a docker image.
-Assumes that the Dockerfile is in the root of the repo when building.
+Assumes that the Dockerfile is in the root of the repository when building.

 ```yaml
 name: Build